EnigmaCurry/d.rymcg.tech/README.md

 - [Command line interaction](#command-line-interaction)
 - [Backup .env files](#backup-env-files-optional)

+If you're impatient, or have read all of this before, you can follow [BRIEF.md](BRIEF.md) for a quicker introduction.

 ## All configuration comes from the environment

 All of these projects are configured soley via environment variables written to